kubocd/kubocd-doc/docs/user-guide/110-kind.md

 We’ll begin with a basic installation of Flux (no Git repository linked for now):

-!!! note
-    A full GitOps deployment will be described later in this documentation.

 ```{ .bash .copy }
 flux install
 ```